 - In a food processor, puree together the dates and bananas until smooth.

 - Add remaining ingredients to food processor and pulse until a thick batter forms (scrape sides to fully incorporate but do not over blend).

 - ♥Spoon into lined muffin tin, filling cups 2/3 full.

 - ♥Toss topping ingredients together in small bowl, sprinkle on top of each muffin and press gently to get them to "stick."

-Don’t forget to let your kids help with the easy steps (♥).
-Sometimes cooking with kids can be a challenge sometimes.
+Don’t forget to let your kids help with the easy steps (noted by a ♥).
+Sometimes cooking with kids can be a challenge.
 Finian poured in an entire ramekin of salt to our original batch (on accident) and although incredibly frustrating, it was a great learning lesson for us all.
 There are always teaching moments in the kitchen!